jakmeier/paddlers-browser-game/README.md

 If everything goes to plan, an alpha version will go **live on the 26th of December** with a first test-run to receive feedback from players (alpha-testers).

-Hopefully, a link to a live-demo of the deployed master branch will be available here soon.

 ## Blog

 Some of the game development process is documented in this blog series: